AlienUI-Org/AlienUI-React/CODE OF CONDUCT.md

 ## Responsibilities of Maintainers

-Maintainers of **AlienUI** are tasked with defining and upholding the standards of this Code of Conduct.
+Maintainers of **AlienUI React** are tasked with defining and upholding the standards of this Code of Conduct.
 Responsibilities include:

 - Responding promptly and fairly to issues or behavior that violates this Code of Conduct.
 - Taking appropriate corrective actions, including warning, editing, or removing contributions, or banning individuals whose actions harm the community.